VadimBelyaev02/BudgerTracker/README.md

 # BudgetTracker

 This project I wrote with my friend.
-He made front-end.
-You can loot at the site here: https://budgettracker-olivertears.vercel.app
+He made front-end.\n You can loot at the site here: https://budgettracker-olivertears.vercel.app